nicolas-van/easy-markdown-to-github-pages/recipes/Escalivada.md

 ## License

-This recipe was originally published on this repository: https://github.com/ustwo/recipe-book
+This recipe was originally published on [this repository](https://github.com/ustwo/recipe-book).

 > All our "original" recipes shared under Attribution-ShareAlike 3.0 Unported (CC BY-SA 3.0)
 >